srikanthreddypvj/Smart-Class-Room-Power-Automation/README.md

 <h2>🚀 Future Enhancements(Under Progress)</h2>

    * Integration of camera module for enhanced student detection.
-   * Improved predictive analytics for power usage trends.
+   * Improved predictive analytics and AI integration for power usage trends.
   *  Implementation of mobile app support for remote monitoring and control.
   *  Expanded for multi-classroom setups for institutional use.